mythril-forge/vanilla-spells/spells/level-6/bones-of-the-earth.md

 When reduced to 0 hit points, a pillar crumbles into rubble, which creates an area of difficult terrain with a 10-foot radius that lasts until the rubble is cleared.
 Each 5-foot-diameter portion of the area requires at least 1 minute to clear by hand.

-If a pillar is created under a creature, that creature must succeed on a Dexterity saving throw or be lifted by the pillar.
+If a pillar is created under a creature, that creature must succeed on a Dexterity Saving Throw or be lifted by the pillar.
 A creature can choose to fail the save.

 If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes `6d6` bludgeoning damage and is **restrained**, pinched between the pillar and the obstacle.